MuruiX/Rachel_blog.github.io/Statistic/note.md

 - Lossy(有損) ones, where a given plot would be consistent with many different raw datasets

 Typically for complex data, choosing the lossy visualistaion that loses the ‘right’ information is key to successful visualisation.

+## Multivariate Exploratory Data Analysis

+- In real applications, we almost almost always have multiple features of different things measured, and are so in a multivariate rather than univariate situation

 # Summary Statistics